sussmanbu/ma4615-fa22-final-project-gwxyz/content/about.md

 This is a website for the final project for MA[46]15 Data Science with R by Team TEAMNAME.
 The members of this team are below.

-## Luis Iberico

-Luis is a Ph.D. student in Stats and is the Teaching Fellow for the course.

 ## Jingxuan (Krystal) Guo
 Jingxuan(Krystal) Guo